Who Restores the Peg? A Mean-Field Game Approach to Model Stablecoin Market Dynamics: Related Work

 \subsection{Game-Theoretic Models for Stablecoin Markets}

 Game-theoretic frameworks have been increasingly used to understand the fundamental drivers of financial system stability.
 A prominent example in stablecoin markets is the work by Potter \textit{et al.} \cite{potter2024drives}, which provides a game-theoretical model to identify why stablecoins de-peg.
 Their model analyzes different price equilibria that emerge based on a coin's underlying architecture and pegging mechanism.
 This provides a formal basis for comparing the relative price stability of stablecoin designs.
 While prior work studies stablecoin architectures through static design and equilibrium comparisons, our approach instead builds a fully dynamic, agent-based MFG that models how a large population of interacting traders and arbitrageurs respond during a de-peg episode.
-Our methodological approach draws from MFG theory, introduced by Lasry \textit{et al.} \cite{lasry2007mean}, with the specific Linear-Quadratic (LQ) framework being formalized in work such as \cite{bensoussan2016linear, uz2020reinforcement}.
+Our methodological approach draws from MFG theory, introduced by Lasry and Lions \cite{lasry2007mean}, with the specific Linear-Quadratic (LQ) framework being formalized in work such as \cite{bensoussan2016linear, uz2020reinforcement}.

 This framework is particularly suited for analyzing agent dynamics in stablecoin markets and has been successfully applied to models of bank runs \cite{carmona2017mean}, which serve as a strong theoretical analogue to a stablecoin de-peg (a run on reserves).
 Furthermore, MFGs have been used to model market microstructure, particularly the impact of crowd trading on optimal execution \cite{cardaliaguet2018mean}.
 More recently, there has been an increasing interest in MFG with the rise of LLM and RL-based agents \cite{lauriere2022learning}.
 To the best of our knowledge, there is currently no dynamic, agent-based MFG model calibrated to observed stablecoin de-peg episodes that explicitly captures the dynamic interaction of multiple strategic agents across primary and secondary markets.